drawable/fluss/examples/tutorial.md

 In this example based tutorial we will recreate the app used by [TodoMVC](http://todomvc.com/) and we will use React for the view layer.
 It is a good example of an app that demonstrates several aspects of web app development without being too complicated.
 The first step will recreate the app with all functionality described in the [TodoMVC specification](https://github.com/tastejs/todomvc/blob/master/app-spec.md).
-In steps two and three we will then add further functionality to demonstrate different aspects of fluss that are not covered by the original specification.
+In the later steps we will then add further functionality to demonstrate different aspects of fluss that are not covered by the original specification.

 * [Todos - Step 1.
 The standard application](step1.md)